AAdl11/meihsien/Journey_of_Kindness_Research_Paper_DRAFT.md

 ### 2.1 Gamification in Education

 Gamification enhances motivation and engagement in educational contexts (Kode, 2025).
 When combined with artificial intelligence, gamification enables personalized learning and real-time feedback (Jagdhane & Bhosale, 2025).
-However, Cruz (2019) cautions that pedagogical gamification must balance challenge with clarity to sustain engagement.
+Effective gamification must balance challenge with clarity to sustain engagement (Deterding et al., 2011).

 Journey of Kindness integrates progressive difficulty with Elo rating systems, creating a feedback loop where students learn by comparing their solutions to optimal AI approaches.
 This distinguishes it from platforms focused solely on extrinsic rewards.